 The bottom line

 After an accident, remain calm, breathe, and work with your insurance company.
 You pay them to help you through this situation.
 If you’re injured, there are accident benefits to cover medical costs and even lost income.
-If your car is a write-off, depending on ACV or replacement cost, you may get a full replacement or at least some money towards buying a new car.
-The best insurance policy from the best car insurance company will make sure you’re covered.
-So, call your insurance company, talk to them, if you’re unhappy – get some new car insurance quotes and switch it up.
+If your car is a write-off, depending on actual cash value (ACV) or replacement cost, you may get a full replacement or at least some money towards buying a new car.